 Tracy Lorenz, President and CEO of Triumph Higher Education Group & Auguste Escoffier School of Culinary Arts

 This daytime schedule works well for a busy parent or someone with a night job.
 But you can see how online culinary school can fit into the pockets of time throughout your normal daily schedule.

 Even students with full-time day jobs or parents with kids attending school remotely can complete online culinary school in evenings and on weekends.
 And since you’ll have your syllabus in advance, you can plan when you’ll accomplish tasks like reading, watching videos, and completing assignments.

 The only “real time” sessions of the program are the weekly live discussions.
 And although it’s highly recommended that students attend those sessions in person for the live Q&A, students can watch the recording later if necessary.

-With a commitment of around 15 hours per week, students from all walks of life can make online culinary school work with their busy schedules!
+With a commitment of around 15-22 hours per week depending on program and credential, students from all walks of life can make online culinary school work with their busy schedules!